-Is a weekend trip or a day trip to Big Bear in your future?
-Here are 5 things you should know as you plan your time in Big Bear Lake.
+Planning a weekend trip or a day trip to Big Bear Lake?
+Here are 6 tips you should know as you plan your time in Big Bear Lake.

 Once you arrive at Big Bear Lake and are surrounded by the beauty of mother nature, you’ll want to plan a longer trip for next time.
-I suggest renting a Big Bear cabin on Airbnb for a longer stay.
+We suggest booking a cottage, cabin, or hotel at Big Bear Lake for a longer stay: see rates on booking.com here.

-Being able to experience Fall, Winter, Summer, and Spring means a great deal for those Southern Californian residents looking to enjoy the change of season.
+Being able to experience Fall, Winter, Summer, and Spring means a great deal for those Southern California residents looking to enjoy the change of season.

 At the beginning of November, it snowed.
-Winter is here.
-For those of us living in warmer parts of Southern California, we like to drive to see the snow.
+The arrival of Winter.
+Those of us living in warmer parts of Southern California like to drive to see the snow.

-Note: You will need tire chains in the winter to drive into Big Bear.
+Tip: You will need tire chains in the winter when it snows to drive into Big Bear.

 2. Take the Scenic Route